"blackAF" Isn't Going To Be Everyone's Cup Of Tea, & That's Perfectly Okay

 Advertisement

-Like so many of the showrunner's other series, blackAF's cast is composed almost entirely of lighter-skinned and/or mixed race Black people.
-Yes, they're all undeniably Black, but what does it say when a show about Black people only seems to prop up a certain aesthetic of Blackness, especially in an industry with an observable problem with colorism?
-Early reports of blackAF spawned a social media-wide dialogue about representation, with users questioning Barris' go-to casting tendencies; the writer clapped back, defending the characters by explaining that his own very Black family looked just like the one in his new project.
+Like so many of the showrunner's other series, blackAF's cast is composed almost entirely of lighter-skinned and/or mixed race black people.
+Yes, they're all undeniably black, but what does it say when a show about black people only seems to prop up a certain aesthetic of blackness, especially in an industry with an observable problem with colourism?
+Early reports of blackAF spawned a social media-wide dialogue about representation, with users questioning Barris' go-to casting tendencies; the writer clapped back, defending the characters by explaining that his own very black family looked just like the one in his new project.

 Advertisement